-- To employ previous successfully qualified learners or interns, please contact us on email@example.com or call 011 700 0400.
+- To employ previously successfully qualified learners or interns, please contact us on firstname.lastname@example.org or call 011 700 0400.

-- Regarding submission of CV’s for potential candidates for learner or intern positions, please request learenrs / interns to register and apply for available vacancies via www.talentplacement.com.
+- Regarding submission of CV’s for potential candidates for learner or intern positions, please request learners/interns to register and apply for available vacancies via www.talentplacement.com.

 - Learnership Vacancy Details: http://talentplacement.com/VacancyDetails.aspx?v=2

 A Learnership is a structured learning process for gaining theoretical knowledge and practical skills in the workplace leading to a qualification registered on the NQF.
 Learners participating in a Learnership program have to complete a theoretical, as well as a practical workplace component.
 The workplace experience must be relevant to the qualification which the learner is registered on.
 A year in duration, the ratio of days in class or training to the workplace varies but is approximately 25% theoretical training and 75% practical workplace experience.

 An internship is a one year program for candidates who have completed their qualification/s and require a guided workplace experience.
 Please note, In the funded EOH Learnership Project 2015 all interns will be implemented through Learnerships using part qualifications as bridging programmes supporting a guided developmental approach to new employee learners. .

 PLEASE NOTE: #